myke-roly/picala/SUPABASE_SETUP.md

   FOR INSERT WITH CHECK (auth.uid() = id);
 ```

-## 7. Test Your Setup
+## 8. Test Your Setup

 1. Start your Expo development server: `npm start`
 2. Try to register a new account using the registration form
+3. Check your email for the verification link
+4. Click the verification link - it should open your app
-3. Try to sign in with the created account
+5. Try to sign in with the created account
-4. Verify that you can sign out and sign back in
+6. Verify that you can sign out and sign back in

-## 8. Email Confirmation (Optional)
+## 9. Email Confirmation (Optional)

 By default, Supabase requires email confirmation.
 To disable this for development:

 1. Go to "Authentication" → "Settings"
 2. Under "User Registration", toggle off "Enable email confirmations"

+## Deep Link Testing

+To test deep links:

+1. **Development**: Use Expo Go and test with `picala://verify-email`
+2. **Production**: Build your app and test with real email verification links
+3. **Simulator**: Use `xcrun simctl openurl booted picala://verify-email` (iOS)
+4. **Emulator**: Use `adb shell am start -W -a android.intent.action.VIEW -d "picala://verify-email"` (Android)

 ## Troubleshooting